-In the health sector, the relationship between public administrations and interest groups has become essential, because when we talk about health, we are not only talking about the service but also about the physical, social and mental well-being of citizens, the sustainability of the public system and the growth and development of companies and organisations that look after the health of citizens.
+In the health sector, the relationship between public administrations and interest groups has become essential.
+When we talk about health, we are not only talking about the health but also about the physical, social and mental well-being of citizens, the sustainability of the public system and the growth and development of companies and organisations that ensure the preservation of the citizens’ health.
 For all these reasons, it is becoming increasingly essential to develop a fluid, close and transparent dialogue between public and private interests, hence the growing importance of the role of institutional relations professionals in the health sector as a way of guaranteeing social and business participation in public policies.

-In Spain, in the health field, there is a complex network of relations between different agents, such as the Government, Autonomous Communities, municipalities, citizens, service providers, etc. Among them, there are different levels of interaction in which it is necessary to align common interests with the participation of all stakeholders.
-However, on most occasions these common interests are diluted by the lack of a direct, effective and transparent dialogue.
+In the healthcare field in Spain, there is a complex network of relations between different agents, such as the Government, Autonomous Communities, municipalities, citizens, service providers, etc. Among them, there are different levels of interaction in which it is necessary to align common interests with the participation of all stakeholders.
+However, in most cases these common interests are diluted by the lack of a direct, effective and transparent dialogue.

 Hence the creation of APRI Salud, a group of professionals in institutional relations whose objective is to strengthen the ties between public and private interests in the field of health, understanding health as everything that affects the state of well-being or the balance of the citizen (food, consumption, nutrition, social policies, health, sport, research, etc.).

-At the same time, it aims to be a meeting point with the Public Administration to make the most of all the capacities that exist between the public and private sector, in order to achieve the common good.
+At the same time, APRI Salud aims to be a meeting point with the Public Administration to make the most of all the capacities that exist between the public and private sectors, in order to achieve the common good.

 What is the aim of APRI Salud?

-Creating a discussion forum that allows to join experiences between the institutional and the socio-health fields, adopting a general, independent and transparent vision, endorsed by a group of institutional relations professionals with experience in the social and health fields that will guide and nurture it, and thus continue to advance towards the professionalization of the sector so that the role of future and present professionals is not distorted, and then they become a close, transparent and reliable channel for political participation.
+To create a discussion forum that allows the combination of experiences between the institutional and the socio-health fields by adopting a general, independent and transparent vision.
+APRI Salud is endorsed by a group of institutional relations professionals with experience in the social and health fields that will guide and nurture it.
+Thus, it will continue to advance towards the professionalization of the sector so that the role of future and present professionals is not distorted, and it will become a close, transparent and reliable channel for political participation.